Sustainable Weight Loss

 Colloquial belief among personal trainers and fitness professionals commonly is that regardless of the unique goal, at least 80% of all ambitions live or die in the kitchen.
 Exercise is integral to goal completion, but the food you consume plays a role that cannot be overstated.

-Research has supported that people typically tend to understate their food intake.
+Research has been completed that’s attempted to analyze the effects of different kinds of exercise on health and understanding weight loss.
 One way to accurately measure the amount of nutrient that you’re currently ingesting is to begin a private food diary.
 Don’t alter your habits for a week and record all that you consume, from meals to snacks beverages.
-Feel free to use the confidential journal found in a LifeSpan Club account, or great apps such as My Fitness Pal.
+Feel free to use an app such as My Fitness Pal.
 Being completely transparent with your intake will help illustrate where your specific trouble areas are and can provide immediate ideas for simple changes.

 The Benefit of Exercise